Click here for the Baja Experts!

 "SIDE TRIPS"

-Plan on a rugged minimum three hour drive south from Bay of L.A.
+Plan on a rugged three hour drive south from Bay of L.A.
 The north road to paradise is recommended for high clearance vehicles and 4X4's only, although lesser vehicles have made the grade.

 The world's record for getting to Punta San Francisquito on the north road was established in 1997 by Baja aficionado Dave Denis.
-Dave actually made the trip in a Toyota Tercel, and lived to tell about it.
+Dave actually made the trip in a stock Toyota Tercel and lived to tell about it.
 Damage to the vehicle was significant, but it didn't matter because it wasn't Dave's car.

 Got G.P.S.?
 Here's the bar location at Punta San Francisquito: